-Dolores Violet - Obituary
+DOLORES VIOLET - Obituary

-MECHANICSBURG - Dolores Violet, 81, of Springfield, Ohio passed away Wednesday, June 24, 2020 in the Springfield Regional Medical Center.
-Funeral services will be held at 1 p.m. on June 30, 2020, in the SKILLMAN, MCDONALD & VERNON FUNERAL HOME, Mechanicsburg, Ohio.
-The family will receive friends one hour prior to the service.
-Burial will follow in Maple Grove Cemetery, Mechanicsburg.
+VIOLET, Dolores 81, of Springfield, Ohio, passed away on Wednesday, June 24, 2020, in the Springfield Regional Medical Center.
+Dolores was born February 25, 1939, in Fayette County, West Virginia, the daughter of the late Clifford and Nona (Hawkins) Wood.
+She was a hairdresser for many years around Clark County.
+Delores is survived by her husband of 49 years, John Violet; son, David Smith of Hico, West Virginia; brother, Tom Hawkins of Fort Wayne, Indiana; sister-in-law, Dorothy Moore of Urbana; several nieces and nephews and special friends, Chris (Mattie) Well of North Carolina.
+She is preceded in death by her parents; son, Mortan Smith; two brothers and two sisters.
+Due to the restrictions of the Covid-19, we will be following the guidelines set by Governor DeWine's office.
+Funeral service will be held at 1 pm on June 30, 2020, in the SKILLMAN, MCDONALD & VERNON FUNERAL HOME, Mechanicsburg, Ohio, with Pastor Dave Cox officiating.
+The family will receive friends one-hour prior to the service.
+Burial will follow in Maple Grove Cemetery, Mechanicsburg, Ohio.
+Condolences may be expressed to the family at www.vernonfh.com

 To Plant Memorial Trees in memory, please visit our Sympathy Store.